JacquesCarette/Drasil/wiki/Potential-Projects.md

 [SE4SC Repo](https://gitlab.cas.mcmaster.ca/SEforSC/se4sc/-/tree/git-svn/Planning/PotGradStdProj).
 The SE4SC repo (not public) provides some additional brainstormed ideas.

+Lastly, there may be other potential projects hiding in [Cold Issues](Cold-Issues).
+Feel free to take a look there!

 ## Incorporate Pandoc into DocLang

 Pandoc is a Haskell library for converting from one markup format to another.